Dental Early Acceptance Program (DEAP)

 Possibly.
 AP and dual credit will be counted toward the 30 hour college credit maximum to apply on a case-by-case basis.
-The Dental School wants to be sure that pre-dental students give themselves the time to mature both academically and socially at an undergraduate institution in order to be adequately prepared for the rigors and the stresses that they will face as dental students.
+The University of Texas Health Science Center at San Antonio School of Dentistry wants to be sure that pre-dental students give themselves the time to mature both academically and socially at an undergraduate institution in order to be adequately prepared for the rigors and the stresses that they will face as dental students.
 You must be able to take at least 60 college credit hours at UTSA to be eligible for DEAP.

 Is there a special admissions program at UTSA that will allow me to gain entry to other dental schools aside from the UTHSCSA Dental School?

 No. DEAP only allows for special admission to the UTHSCSA Dental School.
 Currently, UTSA does not hold special admissions agreements with any other dental schools.

 After reading everything about DEAP on the UHPO website, I believe that I am eligible for the program.
 When should I apply?